wp-plugins/dpabottomofpostpage/readme.txt

 Added feature to allow or to stop display messages at bottom of individual post or pages.

+== 1.06 ==

+Undid some of upgradres in version 1.04 upgrades to minimise the spurious memory errors.

 == Upgrade Notice ==